Arksine/moonraker/docs/configuration.md

 #  The mqtt topic to subscribe to for state updates.
 This parameter must be
 #  provided.
 state_response_template:
 #  A template used to parse the payload received with the state topic.
-A
-#  "payload" variable is provided the template's context.
-This template
+The
+#  template's context will include  "payload", "last_request", and
-#  must resolve to "on" or "off".
+#  "response_count" variables.
+This template must resolve to "on", "off" or
+#  "discard".
 For example:
 #    {% set resp = payload|fromjson %}
 #    {resp["POWER"]}
 #  The above example assumes a json response is received, with a "POWER" field
 #  that set to either "ON" or "OFF".
 The resolved response will always be
 #  trimmed of whitespace and converted to lowercase.
+See the "Discarding
+#  Responses" section below for details on how to discard unwanted responses.
-The default is the payload.
+#  The default is to render the contents the payload directly.
 state_timeout:
 #  The amount of time (in seconds) to wait for the state topic to receive an
 #  update.
 If the timeout expires the device revert to an "error" state.
 This